 Tight foreskin in adolescence or adulthood may evoke a fear of pain, sexual pain or reduced sexual pleasure.
 Adults require circumcision when there is tight foreskin due Balanitis Xerotica Obliterans (BXO)

 BXO or lichen sclerosis is a penile skin condition which may affect the foreskin, head of penis (also called the ‘glans penis’) and wee hole (external meatal opening) or the tube which passes the urine from the bladder (urethra).
-BXO is long term (chronic) inflammation of the head of penis; referred to as ‘balanitis’.
-Patches develop on the affected foreskin which have be dry appearance (also referred to as ‘xerotica’) and are appeared as thickened and white patches.
+BXO is long term (chronic) inflammation of the head of the penis; referred to as ‘balanitis’.
+Patches develop on the affected foreskin which have been dry appearance (also referred to as ‘xerotica’) and appeared as thickened and white patches.